Ghost from the Gulf :

 Initially, sick veterans couldn't persuade anyone they were sick.
 Vets tell stories of going to the Department of Veterans Affairs and being accused of trying to get a free ride from the government.
 Many military and VA doctors said most vets were suffering from post-traumatic stress disorder, a diagnosis similar to what many soldiers received after the Vietnam War.

 So, many veterans decided the government must be hiding the truth.
-In some ways, observers say, it was:
+In

 The Pentagon has reorganized its Persian Gulf probes and increased the number of investigators from 10 to more than 100.